CTSRD-CHERI/cheri-c-programming/src/impact/subobject-bounds.md

 to prevent aliasing within the bounds of a subobject pointer without disturbing the binary layout of the containing structure to permit greater alignment and padding.
-This particularly affects larger arrays embedded within otherwise short structures, such as large buffers with a short header.
+This particularly affects larger objects embedded within otherwise short structures, such as large buffers with a short header.
 In these cases, more precise bounds can be achieved by separately heap allocating storage for the buffer, rather than embedding them in the same